Find the best gluten free food in Edinburgh – newly updated for 2017’s festivals and fringe

 The Huxley – Rutland Hotel

-The hotel-based restaurant has just launched a “Nae Gluten” menu – and it is a whole, proper menu!
-The list of breakfasts on offer is seriously impressive.
-Smashed avocado, kippers, eggs benedict and a full Scottish – all gluten free.
-This is a great breakfast spot!
+The hotel-based restaurant has a “Nae Gluten” menu – and it is a whole, proper menu!
+The list of breakfasts includes smashed avocado, kippers, eggs benedict and a full Scottish – all gluten free.
+Sadly I was “glutened” here, so only go if you are avoiding gluten rather than intolerant or coeliac – so bad that I need to write this!
 Opens 8am.

 1 Rutland Street, – EH1 2AE – 0131 229 3402 www.thehuxley.co.uk